andremfreitas/parallel_LBM/Readme.md

 	Command Line:
 	To compile the solver from command line use: gcc -O2 -o openLBMflow openLBMflow.c -lm

+	NOTICE: the flag -fopenmp must be added to run with OpenMP

 	Linux:
 	Under Linux just use make function in shell to compile the code